-Shareholders may, on request, consult the Depositary Bank and Principal Paying Agent Agreement at the SICAV's registered office of the SICAV to gain broader understanding and knowledge of the duties and responsibilities of the Depositary.
+Shareholders may, on request, consult the Depositary Bank and Principal Paying Agent Agreement at the registered office of the SICAV to gain broader understanding and knowledge of the duties and responsibilities of the Depositary.

-The Depositary has been entrusted with the custody of the assets and/or, as the case may be, the maintenance of the register and the verification of ownership of the assets of the Sub-fund(s), and will fulfil its obligations and duties provided for in part 1 of the Law.
+The Depositary has been entrusted with the custody of the assets and/or, as the case may be, the maintenance of the register and the verification of ownership of the assets of the Sub-fund(s), and will fulfil its obligations and duties provided for in part I of the Law.
 In particular, the Depositary will ensure effective and appropriate monitoring of the SICAV's cash flows.

-In compliance with the UCITS rules, the Depositary will be required to:
+In compliance with the UCITS regulations, the Depositary will be required to:

-- (i) ensure that the sale, issue, repurchase, redemption and cancellation of the SICAV's Shares are carried out in accordance with the relevant national legislation and the Rules governing UCITS or the SICAV's Articles of Association. - (ii) ensure that the value of the SICAV's Shares is calculated in accordance with the Rules governing UCITS or the SICAV's Articles of Association, - (iii) carry out the instructions of the SICAV or of the Management Company acting on behalf of the SICAV, unless they conflict with the Rules governing UCITS or the SICAV's Articles of Association, - (iv) ensure that, in transactions involving the SICAV's assets, any consideration is remitted to the SICAV within the usual timeframes; - (v) ensure that the proceeds of the SICAV are allocated in accordance with the Rules governing UCITS or the Company's Articles of Association.
+- ensure that the sale, issue, repurchase, redemption and cancellation of the SICAV's Shares are carried out in accordance with the relevant national legislation and the Regulations governing UCITS or the SICAV's Articles of Association; - (ii) ensure that the value of the SICAV's Shares is calculated in accordance with the Regulations governing UCITS or the SICAV's Articles of Association and the procedures laid down in the Directive; - (iii) carry out the instructions of the SICAV or of the Management Company acting on behalf of the SICAV, unless they conflict with the Regulations governing UCITS or the SICAV's Articles of Association; - (iv) ensure that, in transactions involving the SICAV's assets, any consideration is remitted to the SICAV within the usual timeframes; - (v) ensure that the proceeds of the SICAV are allocated in accordance with the Regulations governing UCITS or the SICAV's Articles of Association.